Retrogradation

+Scheme describing a retrogradation depositional pattern of coastal (shore or deltaic) sediments: t1-2-3 are consecutive sedimentation times.
+Ideal lithostratigraphic sections along the depositional system are reported.

-Retrogradation is the landward change in position of the front of a river delta with time.
-This occurs when the mass balance of sediment into the delta is such that the volume of incoming sediment is less than the volume of the delta that is lost through subsidence, sea-level rise, and/or erosion.
+Retrogradation is the landward change in position of the front of a coastal depositional system (such as a river delta) with time.
+This occurs when the mass balance of sediment into a delta or a beach system is such that the volume of incoming sediment is less than the volume of the delta that is lost through subsidence, sea-level rise, and/or erosion.
 As a result, retrogradation is most common: